rkhoury18/rkhoury18.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hello!
-My name is Rhea Khoury, and I am currently pursuing a major in Information and Electronic Engineering at Imperial College in London.
-This field has provided me with countless opportunities to nurture my creativity and refine my problem-solving skills.
+My name is Rhea Khoury and I am currently majoring in Information and Electronic Engineering at Imperial College in London, where I'm nurturing my creativity and honing my problem-solving skills.

-Since my school days, I have been deeply passionate about creating and designing innovative solutions.
-Whether working independently or as part of a collaborative team, I have consistently focused on developing environmentally conscious and technically advanced projects.
-Throughout my journey, I have also immersed myself in coding, processor development, and machine design, applying my knowledge to bring ideas to life.
+Throughout my academic journey, I've been deeply engaged in projects focused on creating innovative solutions.
+Whether working independently or collaboratively, I've consistently developed environmentally conscious and technically advanced projects.
+My passion for coding, processor development, and machine design has allowed me to bring ideas to life.

-Growing up in diverse and multicultural environments has greatly enriched my interpersonal and intrapersonal skills.
-I take pride in being an accomplished, proactive, and self-motivated problem solver, critical thinker, and communicator.
-Fluent in English, French, and Arabic, I have the ability to connect with individuals from different backgrounds, fostering collaboration and understanding.
+Growing up in multicultural environments has enhanced my interpersonal and intrapersonal skills.
+I am proud to be an accomplished, proactive, and self-motivated problem solver, critical thinker, and communicator.
+Fluency in English, French, and Arabic has facilitated effective connections with individuals from diverse backgrounds.

-As of now, I am actively pursuing my second software internship, which has further fueled my passion for the field.
-I find the software industry incredibly captivating due to its dynamic nature and its potential to drive transformative change.
+I am currently pursuing my second software internship, which has further ignited my passion for the field.
+The dynamic nature and transformative potential of the software industry continue to captivate me.
 Through this internship, I aim to enhance my skills, gain practical experience, and contribute to impactful projects.

 Within this portfolio, you will find a collection of my notable projects, experiences, and accomplishments.
 They serve as a testament to my abilities and dedication.
-As you explore my work, I hope to showcase my passion, creativity, and proficiency in the software industry.
+As you explore my work, I hope to demonstrate my passion, creativity, and proficiency in the software industry.